Havimaki/Kong-Services-API/README.md

 (non-deleted) `versions.`

-## Backlog
+## Next Steps!

-- Add authentication with passport.js
+- Use GitHub actions to automatically run tests and deploy to a staging/prod environment
-- Add a cache layer
+- Add a cache layer for storing any calls that are made often.
+(Not totally necessary here, but something good to make note of)
 - Properly mock typeorm's `Repository.createQueryBuilder()` function (Could not write all unit tests yet due to this)
 - Properly mock typeorm's `Connection` class (Could not write service.service.spec.ts unit tests yet due to this)